bahp/django-protondx/docs/modules/history/design_history.rst

 ---------------

+.. _query-function:

 06 May 2020
 -----------

-"Create Dashboard django application
-Use DB schema to design models
-3 tables
-Fn to query database and get statistics (start) start of administrator interface for dashboard app"
+Start working on the back-end implementation.
+An django application named ``dashboard`` is added to the ``protondx`` project.
+The datatable models are created based on the three-table schema described previously.

+Work starts on functions which can be used to query the database to obtain general diagnostic information such as the total number of tests, the number of positive tests and the number of different patients tested.

+An administrator interface is added for the ``dashboard`` app based upon Django's 'automatic admin interface'.

 ---------------